SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1019-18-1-fix-data-point-list-widget-redirecting-assets-devices-incorrectly-5831-graft.md

 ticket: MTM-57677
 version: 1019.18.1
 ---
-In the past, when clicking on the asset name in the data point list widget, users were sometimes redirected to the wrong url.
+In the past, when clicking on an asset name in the "Data point list" widget, users were sometimes redirected to the wrong URL.
 This issue has now been resolved.
-With this fix, clicking on an asset name in the data point list widget will now redirect the user to the correct asset page.
+Clicking on an asset name in the "Data point list" widget will now redirect the user to the correct asset page.